Short Devotionals for Church Bulletins

 Just Focus

 Fellowship is defined by Webster as a community of interest, a company of equals or friends.
 The word fellowship is found in the New Testament fourteen times.
 Fellowship is an important element of the New Testament Church and comes from a Greek word which means to hold something in common, and denotes an interdependent relationship with others.
 A synonym of the original word for fellowship denotes unity being expressed outwardly.
 Churches today have fellowship halls, fellowship dinners, fellowship outings, and fellowship groups.
 In these halls when the groups meet to have dinners or go on outings is there true fellowship?
 We must remember what we hold in common.
 Our unity that we express outwardly should always come from an inner fellowship and relationship we have with Jesus Christ.
-As the body, we must have interdependent relationships and strive to achieve true Christ like fellowship.
+As the body, we must have interdependent relationships and strive to achieve true Christ-like fellowship.